-After updating my blog Travel Calling for two years and thoroughly enjoying it, I finally decided it was time to grow up and go self-hosted.
+After updating my old little blog Travel Calling for two years, I finally decided it was time to grow up and go self-hosted.

-Who reads my blog, knows that what I like the most when I travel is to dig deep into other countries’ culture, traditions, society and explore all their idiosyncrasies.
-Already in Travel Calling, I tried to avoid filling my posts with the basic information easily available through Google search, and publish more personal impressions instead.
+Who’s read my blog knows that what I like the most when I travel is to dig deep into other countries’ culture, traditions, social customs and explore them in all their idiosyncrasies.
+I’ve always tried to avoid filling my posts with the basic information available by performing a simple Google search, and strived to publish more personal impressions instead.

 I naturally like wandering off the beaten path, but I believe also the most traveled roads have something new to say, and a journey through well tackled destinations can be as inspiring and fascinating as the more unconventional trails.
 I like to spot the beauty of every place, the unusual angles, local flavors and hidden traditions, and while I will always emphasize the best aspects of every country, I won’t shy away from speaking the truth about my own experiences, good or bad, like when I got mugged in Fortaleza, the places I didn’t fall in love with, or the poverty I’ve witnessed and the dangers of irresponsible tourism.

 For a sample of my published work you can check my Published Articles page and if you want to contact me, I can be reached at angelacorrias[@]gmail.com.